Blink: Dynamic Visual Token Resolution for Enhanced Multimodal Understanding: Experiments

 \subsection{Analysis of Attention Redistribution}

 In this section, we investigate how tokens generated by the token super-resolution module influence attention redistribution across transformer layers after expansion.
-Understanding this process is important to verify whether the expanded tokens effectively guide the model to focus and contribute to improved visual perception.
-For clarity, expansion is applied at layer 12, and the new tokens are retained in subsequent layers without dropping.
+This helps verify whether the expanded tokens guide the model to focus better and improve visual perception.
+For clarity, expansion is applied at layer 12, and the new tokens are retained in all subsequent layers.

 Fig.~\ref{fig:further-1} shows attention maps at different layers to illustrate this spatial redistribution.
-In both cases, attention on the new tokens is more evenly distributed than on the original tokens, with their total attention consistently higher, indicating effective focus on the expanded tokens.
-In Case 2, attention initially targets an incorrect region at layer 13 but shifts to the correct region by layer 20, which is consistent with the insight in Sec.~\ref{sec:insights} that the model can progressively adjust attention across layers.
+In both cases, attention over the new tokens is more evenly distributed and consistently higher than that of the original tokens, indicating effective focus.
+In Case 2, attention initially concentrates on an incorrect region at layer 13 but shifts to the correct region by layer 20, consistent with Sec.~\ref{sec:insights}, where attention is progressively refined across layers.